 A massive game playable with one to six players, The Republic of Rome can take hours to complete, and hands you reams of possible actions on any one turn.
 Even split into distinct phases, you’ll be continuously reminding yourself of the many, shifting, actions at your disposal, anticipating your opponents’ next play, while leveraging your own limited resources for the greatest effect.

-Has this journey down the winding, romantic roads of historical board games got you hunting a game to play with your loved one?
-We have you covered – check out our guide to the best couples’ board games.
+Chunky board games like these take a lot of space to play, and put away – luckily we’ve got helpful guides to the best gaming tables and board game storage solutions to give you a hand.
+Or has this journey down the winding, romantic roads of historical board games got you hunting a game to play with your loved one?
+We have you covered – check out our guide to the best board games for couples.